-The RF oscillator has an amplitude dependent on the Q of an LC circuit.
+Marginal Oscillator This is an RF oscillator which gives an amplitude dependent on the Q of an LC circuit.
 The amplitude is small so that only a small energy exists in the LC circuit.
 The sample is in the small coil of inductance L. At the critical magnetic field corresponding to resonance the sample absorbs a very small amount of energy from the LC circuit.
 The RF voltage across the LC circuit will then drop slightly.
 A demodulating (rectifying) circuit detects the decrease in the RF level.
-The resulting audio signal is displayed on the oscilloscope with a sinusoidal sweep.
-A typical oscillator tank circuit is shown below in Fig. 1.
+The resulting audio signal is displayed on the oscilloscope with either a linear or sinusoidal sweep.
+A typical oscillator tank circuit is shown below.
 The actual circuit used in this experiment is functionally similar (Fig. 2).